 The pixel inspect will also display information about the vertices that this pixel belongs to.

 The “Pixel inspect” window will sometimes also display suggestions.
 These suggestions are currently only related to compute shaders.
-The suggestions probably won’t be correct some of the time - they are just a guess by SHADERed that tell you which thread might be relevant to selected pixel.
+The suggestions probably won’t be correct some of the time - they are just guesses made by SHADERed that tell you which thread might be relevant to the selected pixel.
 You can get these suggestions by:

 - inspecting a pixel of instanced object whose buffer is passed to a compute shader